comprocho/Billing-Qualty-Control-Using-Python/README.md

 # Pull-Price
-#This project is to save some time.
+#This project is to QC the worktag information uploaded to IdeaElan to the original Excel files.